hello1234316/hello1234316/README.md

 ## about
-Hi there 👋,  I am human who like coding.
+Hi there 👋,  I am human who like coding.And [here](https://hello1234316.github.io/about/)is my about me website.

 ## projects
 You can preview them by using this [link](https://hello1234316.github.io/work/)